ksokhan/gloom-cards/README.md

 ## Adding other class ability Cards
 - Pdfs are located in `public/cards/Advanced Classes`
+- Install poppler.
+On mac, with homebrew you can `brew install poppler`
-- Converting pdf cards to png (poppler required on mac): `pdftoppm -r 200 -jpeg -e SK\ Cards.pdf sun`
+- Converting pdf cards to png (poppler required): `pdftoppm -r 200 -jpeg -e SK\ Cards.pdf sun`
 - Then use automator to rename sequentially
 - edit `src/data.js` to add details